How to Improve Your Listening Skills as a Language Learner – an In-Depth Guide

 What I realised later was, when I turned on subtitles or followed audio with a transcript, I didn’t actually recognize the words I was listening to on paper.
 I needed to improve my knowledge of the language in general.

 No amount of passive listening was ever going to solve this problem.

-The best way to solve this problem was to simply to do more study without listening.
+The best way to solve this problem was to simply do more study without listening.

-If I turned off the movies and sat down with a book or spent time on a beginner focused language learning website, I felt much more at ease.
+I felt much more at ease if I turned off the movies and sat down with a book.
+Or if I spent time on a beginner-focused language learning website.
 I could feel good again about my progress as I added new words and grammar to my knowledge of the language.

-After sufficient time studying the language I could return to the audio with accompanying transcripts with new found solace that I could at least understand the words on paper.
+After sufficient time studying the language, I could return to the audio with accompanying transcripts knowing that I could at least understand the words on paper.
 Once I was at that point, I could use the high stakes active strategies to increase the rate my ear could get used to the sounds.